Read This First

 Prompt 3: Do a deep dive into the primary arguments made in the transcript, augmented by other relevant sources.
 Create syllogisms of the arguments if possible, clearly restate any analogies, and make any causal chains explicit.

-The section turns on The Concept of Hierarchical Complexity, The Historical Development and Empirical Validation of Hierarchical Complexity, and Differences Between Vertical (Hierarchical) and Horizontal Complexity.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Concept of Hierarchical Complexity, The Historical Development and Empirical Validation of Hierarchical Complexity, and Differences Between Vertical (Hierarchical) and Horizontal Complexity in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Concept of Hierarchical Complexity distinct from The Historical Development and Empirical Validation of Hierarchical Complexity.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Concept of Hierarchical Complexity distinct from The Historical Development and Empirical Validation of Hierarchical Complexity.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Primary Argument